o3de/o3de.org/content/docs/userguide/setting-up-lumberyard-perforce-plugin.md

+description: ' How to configure the Perforce Plugin to use Perforce as the source control solution to use with &ALY;. '
+slug: setting-up-lumberyard-perforce-plugin
+title: Using the Perforce Plugin with &ALY;
+---
 # Using the Perforce Plugin with Lumberyard<a name="setting-up-lumberyard-perforce-plugin"></a>

 Lumberyard integrates with Perforce as a source control solution\.
 The engine uses the `p4 set` command to configure settings, and the Perforce visual client \(P4V\) to selectively sync and submit changed assets\.